zeb-shopdagen-thumb

 Adopting growth experimentation in marketing culture

-When you’ve heard about growth hacking, you’ve heard about its bread and butter: growth marketing experiments.
+When you’ve heard about growth marketing, you’ve heard about its bread and butter: growth marketing experiments.
 This means testing newfound ideas that can spark growth opportunities next to day-to-day marketing activities.

 Company-wide curiosity

-But what is the effect of implementing all these experiments?
-Companies like Netflix, Booking, LinkedIn, and IBM have their own growth team running many many A/B tests.
+What is the effect of implementing all these experiments?
+Companies like Netflix, Booking, LinkedIn, and IBM have their own growth team running many many growth experiments.
 They are setting up small scale experiments that reduce the risk of implementing them on their products.
 Failing is not bad.
 Look at venture capital companies investing in 20 companies, to just find that one unicorn startup to reimburse and grow their investment.

 In the case of Booking, they run more than 1000 tests simultaneously and run by estimates about 25000 tests a year.
 In less than 2 decades, the company grew from a small Dutch startup to the world’s largest online accommodation booking platform.